By Christopher Brown – OCDCarCare.com

 - Washing of areas of low contamination (top 3/4 of vehicle) with Wash media that have touched the lower sections of the vehicle.

-Vehicles washed without a specific and consistent technique have a higher probability for defects to occur.
-Most commonly, contamination from the lowest quarter of the vehicle, is easily embedded into a wash mitt.
-If this mitt is then used to wash other areas of the vehicle, the hard particles have a very high probability of creating defects.
+Vehicles washed without a specific and consistent technique carry a higher probability for washing to create scratch marks.
+Most commonly, washed based scratches result from large contamination particles, from the lowest quarter of the vehicle, damaging other panels.
+These, large and hard pieces of debris easily embedded themselves into a wash mitt.
+If this mitt is then used to wash other areas of the vehicle, these hard particles have a very high probability of creating defects.

-Touching paint with materials or tools not safe for automotive purposes will also cause spider web swirl marks.
-Any media touching painted surfaces should not have the ability to cause defects.
+Touching paint with materials or tools not safe for automotive purposes will cause spider web swirl marks.
+Any media touching painted surfaces should be soft and plush so it never cause defects.

 Marring, a below surface paint defect, is the abrasion of paint.
-It’s not quite considered a “traditional” scratch because it is so light, yet it was still created with friction.
+It’s not quite considered a “traditional” scratch because it lacks a hard or sharp ridge like a traditional scratch.
+However, marring it is still created with friction.

 Buffer Trails and Holograms

 Buffer Trails & Holograms are technically below surface defects left behind from human hands.
-They are so light and easy to remove they seem like topical paint.
+They are so light and easy to remove they seem like a topical paint defect.
 These lovely art inspired designs come from a rotary machine moved entirely too fast over the surface.
-Or a buffer used without much skill behind it, or both.
+Or a high speed buffer used without much skill behind it, or both.

-Most vehicle owners are completely unaware of their existence.
-However, once the glaze or wax degrades these lovely flames and holograms become vehicle art; on display for all to see.
-Hiring a skilled detailer with quality processes is the only cure for these “designs.”
+Unfortunately, these defects tend to go unnoticed since “completed vehicles” are finished with a glaze or wax applied over them.
+However, once the glaze or wax degrades, with time or multiple washes, these holograms become visible for all to see.
+Hiring a skilled detailer with a quality paint correction processes is the only permanent cure for these “designs.”

 RIDS (Random Isolated Deep Scratches)

-Commonly, after detailing services are completed, some vehicle owners claim that a detailer has created deep scratches into their paint.
-This is not the case.
+Sometimes, after detailing services are completed, some vehicle owners might claim that a detailer has created deep scratches into their paint.
+This is not the case with RIDS.

 Bird Droppings a.k.a.
 “Bird Bombs”

-PICTURE ABOVE: A Bird Bomb sits on top of paint, baking into the sun to potentially become the defect below; known as bird etchings.
+PICTURE ABOVE: A Bird Bomb sits on top of paint, baking into the sun.
+If left on paint long enough it could become a below surface defect, known as a bird etching.

 Bird Drop Etchings

-Light “Type I” Water Spots: mineral deposits left behind by evaporated water.
+Light Water Spots: mineral deposits left behind by evaporated water.
 These topical defects generally indicate “hard water” dried on the surface.

 Hard water contains a high concentration of mineral solids.
 Also, if water is introduced to a dirty vehicle, with high levels of contamination, the water can trap the dirt/dust/loose topical contamination, causing light water spots.